System Design Space

 What does this mean for design?

-• Local database and replication layer: change log, versions, metrics, and retries.
+• Under the interface sit a local database and a replication layer: change log, versions, metrics, and retries.

 • A conflict is not a bug, but a product scenario: LWW, CRDT, or explicit conflict UI.

-• Complexity moves to the client: offline and synchronization testing becomes critical.
+• Complexity moves to the client: without offline and synchronization tests, the first failure turns into lost edits.

 Conclusion